y-js/y-webworker/README.md

 # Web Worker Connector for [Yjs](https://github.com/y-js/yjs)

 It enables communication with a [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker/SharedWorker) thread.
-The Shared Worker is can handle the connections, and save changes using a persistent database (e.g. [y-indexeddb](https://github.com/y-js/y-indexeddb)), while the clients connect to the shared worker with improved performance.
-It also enables you to perform background tasks in the Shared Worker.
+The Shared Worker can handle connections, and save changes using a persistent database (e.g. [y-indexeddb](https://github.com/y-js/y-indexeddb)), while the clients connect to the shared worker leveraging improved performance.
+You can also set it up to perform background tasks in the Shared Worker.

 In the future you may want set up a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) that keeps the Shared Worker running even after the page is closed - thus enabling synchronization after the page is closed.
 But this is not yet supported - [see issue](https://github.com/whatwg/html/issues/411)